-Under the Copyright Act of 1976, inventors of all copyrighted works have exclusive rights to reproduction and sale.
-In a copyright infringement case, these rights are violated, and creators may file a lawsuit in federal court against the individual or group who used the work without permission.
-If the court finds proof of copyright violation, then the copyright holder may demand fair compensation for the damages caused by the wrongful infringement of his work.
+Under the Copyright Act of 1976, authors of all copyrighted works have exclusive rights to reproduction and sale of those works.
+Copyright infringement occurs when these rights are violated, and authors may file a lawsuit in federal court against the individual or group who used the work without permission.
+If the court finds proof of infringement, then the copyright holder may demand compensation for the damages caused by the infringement.

 1. Check if the Material in Question Has Copyright Registration

 If you are accused of copyright infringement, the first thing you can do, aside from seeking legal advice, is to check that the material has been registered with the Copyright Office.
-If there is no legal basis for copyright violation, then you cannot be sued for infringement.
+To file a lawsuit, the owner must have a registered copyright.

 2. Know Your Legal Defenses

 Individuals sued for copyright infringement usually end up using the following legal defenses: